Photos by Meg Minard, Stadium Journey

 Year Opened: 1964 Capacity: 8,775

-The Arizona State Sun Devils baseball team has a long and storied history with only three losing seasons since its founding in 1959.
-The Sun Devils have the winningest baseball program in the Pac-12 conference.
+The Arizona State Sun Devils baseball team has a long, storied, and successful history, with only four losing seasons since its founding in 1959.
+The Sun Devils moved to the Big 12 conference beginning the 2024-25 season after successfully playing in the Pac-12 since 1978.
 The team is first in the number of alumni who have played in MLB.
 The stadium’s outfield walls proudly display nineteen retired numbers, many College World Series (CWS) appearances, and five national championship years.

-Since taking residence, the Sun Devils have made major renovations to the almost 60-year-old facility.
+Since taking residence, the Sun Devils have made significant renovations to the 60+-year-old facility.
 These include a state-of-the-art indoor batting facility with a new patio deck down the right field line.
 Fans can see the entire field and look into the batting cage from the deck.
 Upgrades also include a new outfield fence.
-The field designers moved the bullpens behind the new fence and changed the dimensions of the field.
+The field designers moved the bullpens behind the new fence and changed the field’s dimensions.
 The renovations include an elaborately redesigned clubhouse with a players’ lounge, nutrition room, and weight room.

 It's an enjoyable, historic park in which to watch some spring baseball.